 Other useful items to have on hand include trash bags, baling twine, a clean baby bottle with nipple, clock or watch, and an extra bale of straw.
 In some situations it is also good to have some pharmaceuticals on hand.
 Stored in a safe place, Oxytocin, Banamine, and sedative should be used under the direction and supervision of your veterinarian.
 A complete foaling kit supply list can be found here.

 Nobody wants to experience a dystocia when foaling out their own mare, but remain calm and call your veterinarian immediately.
 Because most mares will foal at night, you will likely have to leave a message with your veterinarian’s on-call service.
 Though you may not be feeling it, speak calmly and slowly so that all your information is clear and the veterinarian can get back in touch with you quickly.
-It can and will seem as though time is moving unbearably slowly when you are waiting for critical events to happen, but being informed and prepared will give you piece of mind that you are ready at a moment’s notice when your mare begins to foal.
+It can and will seem as though time is moving unbearably slowly when you are waiting for critical events to happen, but being informed and prepared will give you the peace of mind that you are ready at a moment’s notice when your mare begins to foal.